Flavio Alves: Ebay campaign

 While in pre-production for his upcoming film, The Garden Left Behind, Alves and his team pioneered the use of eBay as a crowdfunding platform, where they raised more than $100,000.
 The unprecedented success experienced during this campaign revamped typical crowdfunding methods.
 The film became the first independent film to be funded substantially through donations and sales via eBay.

 Personal life

-Flavio lives in Forest Hills, New York.
+Flavio lives in The Villages.
 In April 2010, Alves became a US citizen.
 As of 2013, he has been a member of the National Board of Review.
-In 2012, Grupo Gay da Bahia, the oldest LGBTQ advocacy association in Brazil, awarded Alves, among 21 other militants, an honorary title recognizing his sacrifices and contributions to the LGBTQ community.